If you hate the stink and sting of chlorine, you'll love saltwater pools.

-Saltwater pools rely on an electrolytic chlorine generator (ECG).
+Saltwater pools rely on an electrolytic chlorine generator.
 The generator separates the salt in the pool water into its two primary elements, one of which is chlorine.
 The chlorine is then circulated into the pool to sanitize and disinfect the water.

-The big advantage is that the process doesn’t produce chloramines, an irritating byproduct of the store-bought chlorine traditionally used to disinfect pools.
-It’s the chloramines that give swimming pools that “chlorine smell” and sting eyes.
+The big advantage is that the process doesn't produce chloramines, an irritating byproduct of the store-bought chlorine traditionally used to disinfect pools.
+The chloramines are what give swimming pools that chlorine smell and sting your eyes.

 How Salty Are Saltwater Pools?

-Saltwater pools have much lower salt concentrations of 3,000 to 5,000 ppm — about the saltiness of a teardrop.
-Pool saltwater closely resembles the water that naturally bathes eyes and therefore, doesn’t irritate them.
+Saltwater pools have much lower salt concentrations — 3,000 to 5,000 parts per million — than the ocean does.
+Pool saltwater closely resembles the water that naturally bathes eyes and therefore, doesn't irritate them.